-A thermostat is a crucial part of your HVAC system as it literally tells the unit what to do.
+A thermostat is a crucial part of your HVAC system as it literally tells the unit what to do and when to do it.
 Unfortunately, there might be times when this important device stops receiving the power that it needs.

-When you think that there is no power to the thermostat, first of all, make sure that the device is actually on.
-After that, check the power supply in the house, flip the breakers that might have tripped, replace the thermostat’s old batteries, clean the device, and check the wires.
+No Power To Thermostat?
+First, make sure that the device is actually on.
+After that, check the furnace circuit breaker(s) and, if tripped, reset them.
+Next, replace the thermostat’s old batteries, clean the device, and check the wires and connections.

 Where Does a Thermostat Get Its Power?